electric-lynx/home_webpage/UI/src/content/team_profile/matterholt.md

 ---

-An Ohio native, Matt is a front end engineer, he applies methods and practices learnt from past employment as a automotive engineer.
-Enjoys stepping way from the computer to be outside to take care of his animals
+An Ohio native, Matt is a front-end engineer, and former automotive engineer.
+When he needs a break from coding, he steps out to take care of his animals.